Physical Therapist Assistant (PTA)

 PTA 208.
 Health Occupation Seminar.
 2 Credit Hours.

-Prerequisites: PTA 212 with a grade of "C" or better and Reading Proficiency
+Prerequisites: PTA 212 with a minimum grade of "C" and Reading Proficiency

 PTA 211.
 Physical Agents.
 3 Credit Hours.

-Prerequisites: PTA 105 with a grade of "C" or better and Reading Proficiency
+Prerequisites: PTA 105 with a minimum grade of "C" and Reading Proficiency

 PTA 212.
 Therapeutic Exercise and Rehabilitation Concepts I. 7 Credit Hours.

-Prerequisites: PTA 105 with a grade of "C" or better and Reading Proficiency
+Prerequisites: PTA 105 with a minimum grade of "C" and Reading Proficiency

 PTA 213.
 Therapeutic Exercise and Rehabilitation Concepts II.
 2 Credit Hours.

-Prerequisites: PTA 212 with a grade of "C" or better and Reading Proficiency
+Prerequisites: PTA 212 with a minimum grade of "C" and Reading Proficiency

 PTA 214.
 Data Collection and Intervention Techniques for the PTA.
 4 Credit Hours.

-Prerequisites: PTA 222 with a grade of "C" or better or concurrent enrollment in PTA 222 and Reading Proficiency
+Prerequisites: Concurrent or prior enrollment in PTA 222 with a minimum grade of "C" and Reading Proficiency

 PTA 215.
 Medical Conditions in Rehabilitation.
 3 Credit Hours.

-Prerequisites: BIO 208 with a grade of "C" or better and Reading Proficiency
+Prerequisites: BIO 208 with a minimum grade of "C" and Reading Proficiency

 PTA 216.
 Clinical Education IIA.
 4 Credit Hours.